 it is the importance Islam gives to the greeting.

-Greeting is the sunnah of the Prophet Muhammad SAW.
-He also emphasized to spread the greeting.
+The greeting is the Sunnah of the Prophet Muhammad SAW.
+He also emphasized spreading the greeting.

-Similarly, our Prophet Muhammad SAW said that there are five responsibilities of one Muslim over another Muslim.
+Similarly, our Prophet Muhammad SAW said that one Muslim has five responsibilities over another.
 One of these five is the greeting.
-It means that the Muslims should greet each other.
+It means that Muslims should greet each other.
 One of the benefits of greeting is the creation of a bond of happiness and sympathy between Muslims.
-It grows the seeds of joy and pleasure between the Muslims nation.
+It grows the seeds of joy and pleasure in the Muslim nation.

 There are some social rules about greeting.
-For example, the person who enters the specific place, the sitting people, must greet him.
-If there is young and old, for example, meets outside the home, it is the duty of the young to greet the old.
-Similarly, Son will greet his father and the other old relatives.
+For example, the person who enters the specific place, the sitting people, must welcome him.
+If there are young and old, for example, meeting outside the home, it is the duty of the young to greet the old.
+Similarly, Son will greet his father and the other ancient relatives.